neobepmat/docker-script/script/cla-installations/cladb70/README.md

 	+ doc with the procedures to promote a standby server to primary master and transforming primary to standby server
 - failback
 	+ to be prepared

+## Scripts

+- elenco-tablespaces.cmd
+	+ generates the folders for all the tablespaces defined in the server
+- pg_basebackup.cmd
+	+ command for pg_basebackup taken from CLADB60 and saving all the data file to a new PG_DATA location configurable in the script